- Captain Albert's Website and Blog -

 I. Augspurg (daughter who went into teaching and ended up with a PHD in Dutch Literature)

-The father shows up on a regular basis in the local newspapers as he settles down in Amsterdam as a Cigar and Cigarette seller and is very active in the local chapter of the association of Tobacco shop owners.
+The father showed up on a regular basis in the local newspapers as he settled down in Amsterdam as a Cigar and Cigarette seller and became very active in the local chapter of the Association of Tobacco shop owners.

 In Dec.
-1900 he publishes a handbook for shop owners that provides them with complete information and systems to keep their shops and do the book keeping.
-He is instrumental in donating tobacco to the un-employed.
+1900 he published a handbook for shop owners that provided them with complete information and systems to keep their shops operating and how to handle the book keeping.
+He was instrumental in donating tobacco to the un-employed.

-In 1904 he is listed as the chairman of the local section of the National Retail Organization, and he seems to remained being the chairman at least until 1919
+In 1904 he was listed as the chairman of the local section of the National Retail Organization and he seemed to remained being the chairman until at least 1919.

-His shop was located at the Ferdinand Bolstraat 134 near the Ceintuurbaan where in Jan.
-1909 he is connected to a telephone (9000).
+His shop was located in the Ferdinand Bolstraat at nbr.
+134 near the Ceintuurbaan where in Jan.
+1909 he is connected to a telephone (nbr.
+9000).
 Which was quite advanced for a shop owner in those days.
+The Ferdinand Bol straat was and is a busy shopping street in Amsterdam and at this number there is still a shop.

-In 1906 a Law on the opening times of the shops is debated in the Dutch Parliament in The Hague and Mr. Augspurg Sr. is very active in lobbying the local politicians to get the law phrased in such a way that it meets the needs of the shop keepers.
+In 1906 a Law on the opening times of the shops was debated in the Dutch Parliament in The Hague and Mr. Augspurg Sr. was very active in lobbying the local politicians to get the law phrased in such a way that it met the needs of the shop keepers.
 The law was passed but some shops ignored the ruling and the protests continued.
-Around the same time there is the problem that some less savoury elements in the Amsterdam society use cigar shops as a front for prostitution.
-Again Mr. Augspurg is on the battlements to deal with that.
+Around the same time there was the problem that some less savoury elements in the Amsterdam society use cigar shops as a front for prostitution.
+Again Mr. Augspurg was on the barricades to deal with this.

-And in 1908 he is on the committee to honour Rembrandt the painter with a celebratory procession and other festivities.
-This takes place but it is interesting to note that the opponents of the plans use his German background as a reason to stop the plans.
+In 1908 he was on a committee to honour Rembrandt (the painter) with a celebratory procession and other festivities.
+The parade took place but it is interesting to note that the opponents of the plans used his German background as a reason to stop the plans.
 They did not succeed in the slightest.

-Augspurg Sr. passed away 04 May 1915 at Amsterdam at the age of 69 last known to be living at the Overtoom 550.
-He had been married to Mrs. Catharina Margaretha Geertruida de Vries (who passed away on 01 Aug.
-1928 at the age 64)
+Mr. Augspurg Sr. passed away on 04 May 1915 in Amsterdam at the age of 69, lastly known to have lived at the Overtoom 550.

 20 Feb.
 1920 a Th.
-Augspurg travelling salesman in cigarettes (Ceintuurbaan 80) is declared bankcrupt.
-(ED: I think this is one of the brothers) He moved later to Assendelft and had two daughters.
+Augspurg travelling salesman in cigarettes (Ceintuurbaan 80) was declared bankcrupt.
+(ED: I think this is one of the brothers of Auspurg Sr.) He moved later to Assendelft and had two daughters.

-We do not know why the two brothers choose for the sea.
-Because they wanted to or because of economic necessity but in the newspaper an interesting advertisement shows up which might provide a clue:
+We do not know why the other two brothers choose for the sea.
+Because they wanted to or because of economic necessity but in the newspaper an interesting advertisement showed up which might provide a clue:

-Thus there must have been “salt blood” in the family or close relations, otherwise why would the father deal with the inheritance.
+So there must have been some “salt blood” in the direct family or close relations, otherwise why would the father deal with the inheritance.

 Brother H H Augspurg: